Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 Maximum penalties for tattooists are as follows:

-The new law also allows the NSW Police Force to enter tattoo parlours or premises suspected of being used to perform body art tattooing procedures with sniffer dogs to check for drugs, firearms and explosives.
+The law also allows the NSW Police Force to enter tattoo parlours or premises suspected of being used to perform body art tattooing procedures with sniffer dogs to check for drugs, firearms and explosives.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.